MixV2/EpicResearch/docs/auth/grant_types/client_credentials.md

-# Authenticating using Client Credidental
+# Authenticating using client credentials

 ## Method
 - Choose the client you want to get an access token for from the [auth clients list](https://github.com/MixV2/EpicResearch/blob/master/docs/auth/auth_clients.md)